College graduates – Many of them and a lot of debt… Search jobs in Tallahassee

 Allison Percival graduated from SFA in May.
 Since graduating, she worked full-time employment at least her mother helped her get salary.
 It has sent more than 200 job applications, and understood his chances were pretty good for getting a good job related to his field.
 Percival had an internship under her belt, had worked her entire academic career, and she had her degree which really cost her.

-higher education – Remember, young man, your first step into the real world is only 8 feet in front.
+Higher education – Remember, your first step into the real world is only a resume away.
 Good Luck!